Skip to main content

 Artboard 2

-The previous two Faith and Illness Initiative colloquies have laid the groundwork for an academic book project on themes of Chronic Illness and Christian vocation.
+The previous two Faith and Illness Initiative colloquies laid the groundwork for an academic book project on themes of Chronic Illness and Christian vocation.

 Smart Teaser